prlambert/prlambert.github.com/_posts/2015-01-02-software-engineering-vs-product-manager-salaries.md

 ---
 layout: post
 title: "Engineering vs. Product Manager Salaries (at Facebook & Google)"
-summary: The story of how Learndot found its name.
 ---
+*Note (2019): I wrote and published this long before I was hired at Google.
+I'm keeping it up for historical purposes, but I have not revisted it since publication.
+I do not endorse any of it today.*

-*Note: I originally wrote this in November 2014, to have some data while transitioning out of startupland.
+*Note (2015): I originally wrote this in November 2014, to have some data while transitioning out of startupland.
 It may no longer be accurate.*

 Facebook and Google are two of Silicon Valley’s fiercest competitors for talent.
 So who pays more?
 Specifically, what do they pay their Software Engineers (SEs) and Product Managers (PMs)?
 A few weeks ago, I came across a dataset that makes it surprisingly easy to answer this question.